Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

-Given these limitations, the most rigorous and meaningful benchmarks are those derived from studies that engaged with the full, imbalanced RSNA 2022 Cervical Spine Fracture dataset.
+Given these limitations, the most rigorous benchmarks are those derived from studies that engaged with the full, imbalanced RSNA 2022 Cervical Spine Fracture dataset.
 Among these, the first-place solution from the RSNA challenge provides a strong state-of-the-art reference.
-Their method employed a fully 3D pipeline, using a 3D ResNet18d-Unet for voxel-level segmentation followed by a CNN-LSTM classifier, and their final submission consisted of an ensemble of nearly 20 models optimized for competitive performance.
-For a fair and practical comparison, we reproduced their publicly released single-model implementation based on the provided code.
+Their method employed a fully 3D pipeline, using a 3D ResNet18d-Unet for voxel-level segmentation followed by a CNN-LSTM classifier, and their final submission consisted of an ensemble of nearly 20 models.
+For a controlled comparison under an identical protocol, we reproduced their publicly released single-model implementation and evaluated it with the same five-fold cross-validation on the full public dataset.